 We select the value of $x_0$ using the strategy in Section~\ref{subsec:x0} with $n_0=10$.
-Once $x_0$ has been selected, we identify the corresponding $\widehat{\beta^2}$ as discussed in Section~\ref{subsec:budget}.
+Once $x_0$ has been selected, we identify the corresponding $\widehat{\beta^2}$ as discussed in Section~\ref{subsec:budget}, see Algorithm \ref{alg:cycling} for a summary.
 This gives us a range for $p\in(0, 1-\widehat{\beta^2})$.
 In the moderate variance regime we obtain $p\in(0, 0.7)$ while for the low variance regime we have $p\in(0, 0.95)$.
 In both cases, it is sufficient to set $\Exp[R]=1$ (i.e. $p=0.5$) to ensure that both the simple and the cycling estimator have finite variance.

 Since the cost of obtaining the estimates of $\mathcal{Z}(\theta)$ is significantly larger than that of computing the estimates, selecting $\Exp[R]=1$ might be wasteful as our theoretical results in Section~\ref{sec:general_prop} guarantee that the cycling estimator has a lower variance than the simple estimator for large values of $\Exp[R]$.
-Thus, we also consider $\E[R]=10=n_0$ in our simulations.
-(Recall our recommendation in Section~\ref{subsec:budget} is to set $\E[R]$ to $n_0$.)
+Thus, we also consider $\E[R]=10=n_0$ in our simulations as recommended in Section~\ref{subsec:budget}.

-Table 1 compares the simple and cycling estimators in these four different scenarios (two variance regimes, two values of $\E[R]$) according to two metrics (estimated on $10^3$ independent runs): work-normalised variance (relative variance times CPU cost), and proportion of negative $1/\mathcal{Z}(\theta)$ estimates.
-The results show that (a) the cycling estimator systematically outperforms the simple one; and (b) increasing $\E[R]$ does lead to better performance for the cycling estimator (but not for the simpler one), as expected.
+Table~\ref{tab:ergm} compares the simple and cycling estimators in these four different scenarios (two variance regimes, two values of $\E[R]$) according to two metrics estimated on $10^3$ independent runs: work-normalised variance (relative variance times CPU cost), and proportion of negative $1/\mathcal{Z}(\theta)$ estimates.
+The results show that (a) the cycling estimator systematically outperforms the simple one; and (b) increasing $\E[R]$ does lead to better performance for the cycling estimator but not for the simpler one, as expected.
 The CPU cost of cycling is less than 0.01 seconds higher than that of the simple estimator.